hair loss

 Alopecia Areata

 In this type of hair loss, hair usually falls out, resulting in smooth, round patches about the size of a coin or larger.
 This disease may affect children or adults of any age.
 The cause of alopecia areata is unknown.
 Apart from the hair loss, affected persons are generally in excellent health.
-In most cases, the hair regrows by itself.
-Treatments include steroids (either topical or by injection) or topical minoxidil, most commonly.
+The hair may regrow by itself or may require treatments.
+Topical corticosteroids and other topical agents are effective.
+Injections of corticosteroids into the affected areas are often recommended.
+For the most severe cases, there are systemic medications available.

 Thyroid Disease